-Chlorinated polyvinyl chloride (CPVC) is created by subjecting PVC resin to a post chlorination reaction that results in additional chlorine atoms on the base molecule.
-The advantages of doing this is a higher heat distortion temperature and improved fire performance properties.
-Our CPVC pipe has a maximum service temperature of 200F while the PVC pipe has a maximum service temperature of 140F.
-CPVC is often used for hot water and other similar service applications where the temperature exceeds the recommended temperature limits of regular PVC.
+Chlorinated polyvinyl chloride (CPVC) is created by subjecting PVC resin to a post-chlorination reaction that results in additional chlorine atoms on the base molecule.
+The advantages of doing this are a higher heat distortion temperature and improved fire performance properties.
+Our CPVC pipe has a maximum service temperature of 200°F, while the PVC pipe has a maximum service temperature of 140°F. CPVC is often used for hot water and other similar service applications where the temperature exceeds the recommended temperature limits of regular PVC.

-PVC and CPVC are similar in nature but they are not exactly the same.
-Chemical resistance, joining and fabricating techniques and service applications must be taken into consideration when choosing which material you will need.
+PVC and CPVC are similar but not the same.
+Chemical resistance, joining and fabricating techniques, and service applications must be considered when choosing the material you need.

 Title: What is the difference between PVC and CPVC?